 Burgess developed her belief in hard work, the value of education, and public service growing up in Spearsville, a north Louisiana town of 350 people, about five miles from Arkansas.
 Burgess’ parents were lifelong Democrats.
 Her father was active in community affairs, representing the Spearsville region in a role similar to county commissioner for twelve years.
 When her father attended state Democratic conventions, the whole family went along.
 “I met two or three governors while growing up,” Burgess says.

 After Burgess’ mother retired from her position as chair of the local hospital board, she served as mayor of Spearsville during the final years of her life.
 “Growing up, my parents instilled in me certain core Democratic values.
 I believe in the important role Social Security plays as a safety net for senior citizens during retirement,” she says.
 “I believe there is a moral obligation for society to provide good public schools so education can act as the great equalizer for the less well-off.”

 In 2002 Burgess moved to Houston, where she served as president of the North Houston-Greenspoint Chamber of Commerce.
 In that role, she helped win a tax designation favorable to area businesses and gained an intimate knowledge of the needs and concerns of small and large businesses.
-For the past decade, she has served as Chief Financial Officer at The Fastener Connection, a family-owned fastener company in north Harris County.
+Prior to being elected District Clerk, she served as Chief Financial Officer at The Fastener Connection, a family-owned fastener company in north Harris County.

-Outside of work, Burgess, of Timbergrove, enjoys spending time with her daughter Lindsey and two grandchildren, Reagan (10) and Geoffrey (8), who live in Montgomery.
+Outside of work, Burgess, who lives in The Heights, enjoys spending time with her daughter Lindsey and two grandchildren, Reagan (14) and Geoffrey (12), who live in Montgomery.